10 Reasons to Explore Highway 128 in Sonoma County

 A victorian building in downtown

-Located at the point where Highway 128 splits off of the Highway 101 corridor and heads northeast into Mendocino County, family-friendly Cloverdale offers a compact downtown filled with rambling Victorians, a thriving arts community, and highly regarded Zinfandel wines.
-Strolling along Main Street reveals intriguing stores, galleries, restaurants, and tasting rooms, as well as a performing arts center and local history museum.
+Family-friendly Cloverdale offers a compact downtown filled with Victorian buildings, a thriving arts community, and highly regarded Zinfandel wines.
+Strolling along Main Street reveals intriguing stores, galleries, restaurants, and tasting rooms — as well as a performing arts center and local history museum.

 A sculpture of a metal orb

 Run by the Cloverdale Historical Society, the Cloverdale Sculpture Trail is an annual juried display of 12 artworks, changing each May.
-An audio, self-guided tour by Octocast includes an interactive map of the Cloverdale Sculpture Trail, and the historical society also offers an online overview of the current sculptures and a trail map.
+The historical society features an online overview of current sculptures and a Cloverdale Sculpture map.
+You can access audio information on your self-guided tour via the Octocast mobile app.

 The river meanders through bushes and trees